Skip to content

 • Updates for changes implemented through the Excel Add-in contain the expression “via Excel Add-in” (e.g. ‘Anne Grant, via Excel Add-in’).

-• If you are viewing the history of an event group, you will also see the updates of underlying events.
+• If you’re viewing the history of an event group, you’ll also see the updates of underlying events.

 Remark

 • An update will no longer appear if the event took place at least two years ago and the action was executed more than two years ago.
-These actions will never be displayed in the tab again, even if you move the event to a more recent date afterwards.
+The update will never appear in the tab again, even if you move the event to a more recent date afterwards.
 You can still download the complete list of updates per year in “System Settings” > “Audit” > “Updates”.

-• An update only contains values of system fields and custom data fields that you are allowed to view.
+• An update only contains values of system fields and custom data fields that you’re allowed to view.
 See Visibility of Custom Data and Granting Permissions for more information.

-In addition to the system history, which is created automatically, you can also add entries to the history of an event or an event group.
-The items that you add to an event group are part of the group and do not appear on underlying events.
+In addition to the system history, which appears automatically, you can also add entries to the history of an event or an event group.
+The items that you add to an event group are part of the group and don’t appear on underlying events.

 Reports§

-Reports generated for an event only appear on that event.
-Reports generated for an event group only appear on that event group.
+Reports that you generate on an event only appear on that event.
+Reports that you generate on an event group appear only on that event group.

 Permissions§

-The permissions applicable for an event are displayed and are completely adjustable (for users that have the correct permissions).
+This tab contains the permissions applicable to an event, and they are completely adjustable for users that have the correct permissions.
 Every event and every event group has an owner and matching specific permissions that are applicable to all users.
 For an extensive summary of the permissions, we refer to the Permissions Manual.

 Attention